Rupt/floatdiff/README.rst

-.. highlight:: rst

-.. role:: python(code)
-    :language: python

-Floating point differences: dulp
+Floating point differences --- dulp
 ================================

-`dulp`_ measures directed differences between floating point numbers by the counting the discrete spaces between them.
+`dulp`_ measures directed differences between floating point numbers by counting the discrete spaces between them.

-This implements the distance proposed by an anonymous reviewer of *"On the definition of ulp (x)"* (JM Muller 2005).
+This distance was proposed by an anonymous reviewer to *"On the definition of ulp(x)"* (JM Muller 2005).

-WIP

 .. code-block:: python

     from dulp import dulp

     dulp(1., 1. + 2.**-52) # 1.
     dulp((1. + 5**0.5)/2, 1.6180339887) # -224707.
     dulp(-0., 0.) # 1.

 .. raw:: html

    <details>